 Traceability Solution using NFC

 The GAA require a standardised sliotar.
-Unfortunately, some of the sliotars produced by manufacturers can be struck too far.
+Unfortunately, some of the sliotars produced by manufacturers today travel too far when struck by a player.
 This is perhaps not surprising as it is in a player’s DNA to want to be able to score as many points as possible, hence they may favour sliotars that allow them to score from further out the field.
 This issue is not unique to hurling; many sports have faced similar dilemmas.
 Golf and tennis for example are highly regulated in terms of ball design to limit how far and fast their balls can travel.

-The GAA must know who manufactured the sliotar, where it was made, prove its authentic and ensure that referees and other GAA officials can validate the sliotar’s authenticity using their mobile phones, at pitchside to confirm that they are using an official GAA sliotar.
+The GAA must know who manufactured the sliotar, where it was made and be able to prove its authenticity.
+They need to ensure that referees and other GAA officials can validate the sliotar’s authenticity using their mobile phones, at pitchside to confirm that they are using an official GAA sliotar.

 After much searching, the GAA partnered with DMF Systems who drew up the specification for an NFC (Near Field Communications) tag using GS1 identification standards (GS1 Ireland).
 DMF Systems subsequently designed the mobile phone app and data handling infrastructure.
 They also partnered with sliotar manufacturers Green Fields and O’Neills to help with sourcing appropriate tagging technology and sliotar design.

 From a hurling performance perspective, it was critical that the NFC tag was so small it would not interfere with the playability and performance of the ball.
-For the manufacturer, it had to survive the process of the polyurethane mix expanding under high heat and pressure in the sliotar mould, while still staying beneath the surface.
+For the manufacturer, it had to survive the process of the polyurethane mix expanding under high heat and pressure in the sliotar mould, while staying in position.
 For the GAA, the NFC tag still had be readable after multiple high impact usage.

 After several months of rigorous testing, eventually the team identified an appropriate NFC tag that could be embedded deep enough in the sliotar by the manufacturers.